Alejogb1/job-board/blog-data/when-i-go-to-the-dashboard-route-how-do-i-show-my-hamburger-icon.md

 And oh here’s a tech joke for ya why did the programmer quit his job because he didn't get arrays He always felt like a zero

-Okay bad joke I know but I had to get it out of the system Anyway make sure to use the concepts described in the code snippets above you will be fine you've got this If you have more questions feel free to ask and I'll be here and we all do our best to help each other
+ bad joke I know but I had to get it out of the system Anyway make sure to use the concepts described in the code snippets above you will be fine you've got this If you have more questions feel free to ask and I'll be here and we all do our best to help each other